 Courtney Thomas, who owns a small business in Sequim, was surprised that the march she organized became the focal point for outside antifa agitator fears.
 Her family, after all, has lived there for over 100 years—six generations—and she’s lived in Sequim her whole life, too.

 “I love my town,” she said in a recent phone call.
 “I love where I’m from.
 I never want to leave.”

 “I love my town,” she said.
 “I love where I’m from.
 I never want to leave.”

 But Thomas was already concerned about what she saw as subtle and not-so-subtle racism in Sequim before the killing of George Floyd ignited weeks of protests across the country.
 She and others in the area said it's largely directed at members of the Latinx and Native communities, who are far more visible than the few Black families in the area.
 (Washington state has 29 federally recognized Native tribes.
 Sequim was recently the site of an ugly, prolonged battle when the Jamestown tribe attempted to open a drug treatment center in town, a debate that several people told me devolved quickly into ugly stereotyping about Native people as addicts.)

-All of Thomas’ children are adopted and her youngest is Mexican-American; she had started to reflect on the fact that, as she put it, “I have to parent him differently” than her other, white-presenting kids, making him aware of the discrimination he might face.
+All of Thomas’ children are adopted and her oldest is Mexican-American; she had started to reflect on the fact that, as she put it, “I have to parent him differently” than her other, white-presenting kids, making him aware of the discrimination he might face.
 "And I'm so aware now this is something black mothers face every day," she added.